BarKetPlace/applied-bioinfo-project/README.md

 /bin/bash bin/compute_tree_diff.sh ali1.msl.trim.tree > ali1.msl.trim.tree.err
 ```

-Above we ask to create a dummy target `ali1.msl.trim.tree.err`, with threshold=0.5.
+Above we ask to create a dummy target `ali1.msl.trim.tree.err`, with threshold=0.5 on the trimming part.
-The Makefile is written so that `make` figures out that to create `ali1.msl.trim.tree.err`, it has to create some intermediate files first.
+The Makefile is written so that `make` figures out that to create `ali1.msl.trim.tree.err`, it has to create all intermediate files first.

 Note 1: `make -n` does not execute anything and only prints what would have been executed had `-n` not been written.